-Twinning Wisps: Twinning wisp (sometimes called intergrowth) is the result of growth defects within the diamond's crystal structure.
-Different inclusions that have twisted together, they are most commonly found in fancy cuts such as pear-shaped diamonds.
+Twinning Wisps - Twinning wisp (sometimes called inter growth) is the result of growth defects within the diamond's crystal structure.
+Different inclusions that have twisted together, they are most commonly found in fancy cuts such as pear shaped diamonds.
 With a white striped appearance, these groups of inclusions are generally more detectable than others.
 They are therefore typically found in diamonds of lower clarity grades, such as SI1.
-These particular defects form as a result of the crystal entwining into a trail during the original stone's growth.
+As explained, these particular defects form as a result of the crystal entwining into a trail during the original stone's growth.
 This can also be accompanied by graining and strain.

 Diamond Twinning Wisp.